 8. We have ceased trading / are in liquidation/receivership

 Often this is just a ‘scam’ to avoid payment!
 You need to work out precisely how and when this occurred.
 Is the company/ business in ‘formal insolvency’? (i.e. liquidation, receivership, bankruptcy, IVA, etc?)
 If it is you need to find out what firm of insolvency practitioners are dealing with the administration of the case.

 Contact them without delay and lodge a claim as soon as you can.
 If you hold reservation of title or hold any intellectual rights or have any security you need to make the insolvency practitioner aware of this right away.

 You will also need to provide evidence that the company in Liquidation / Receivership / Administration, etc. has signed and accepted your terms and conditions of business.
-Without this you stand little or no chance or retrieving any goods or property from the Insolvency firm dealing with their affairs.
+Without this, you stand little or no chance of retrieving any goods or property from the Insolvency firm dealing with their affairs.

 If the business has merely ceased trading again you need to satisfy yourself that the business has no assets in order to make a commercial decision whether or not it would be appropriate to pursue the debt via legal channels.

 9. You will have to wait until we have paid higher priority suppliers/creditors